farahbrunache/travay-colony-vuejs-dapp/README.md

 - Add to end user's profile page their reputation score
 - Learn how to incorporate off chain payments
 - Allow job poster to designate payouts to different roles beyond just the "worker" role
+- And End User email and/or text notifications?
 - Add French translation
 - Add Creole translation
 - End user can earn in stable token (i.e. stable coin)